lirazelkrieff/Practicum-Israel-2023-Data-Analysis-Projects/A:B Testing Final Project/README.md

 Our project's objective is to ensure the test was properly executed, analyze the results thoroughly, and provide valuable recommendations for future tests.

-Description of the data
+Description of the data:

 Structure of ab_project_marketing_events_us.csv:

-name — the name of the marketing event regions — regions where the ad campaign will be held start_dt — campaign start date finish_dt — campaign end date
+- name — the name of the marketing event
+- regions — regions where the ad campaign will be held
+- start_dt — campaign start date
+-finish_dt — campaign end date

 Structure of final_ab_new_users_upd.csv:

-user_id
+- user_id
-first_date — sign-up date
+- first_date — sign-up date
-region
+- region
-device — device used to sign up
+- device — device used to sign up

 Structure of final_ab_events_upd.csv:

-user_id
+- user_id
-event_dt — event date and time
+- event_dt — event date and time
-event_name — event type name
+- event_name — event type name
-details — additional data on the event (for instance, the order total in USD for purchase events) Structure of final_ab_participants_upd.csv:
+- details — additional data on the event (for instance, the order total in USD for purchase events)

+Structure of final_ab_participants_upd.csv:

-user_id
+- user_id
-ab_test — test name
+- ab_test — test name
-group — the test group the user belonged to
+- group — the test group the user belonged to